-9.11 Blood Donation
+9.13 Blood Donation

-- 9.11.1 As part of Council's Well Being Program, in addition to the provision of health screening and flu vaccination, Employees have the opportunity to request time off work to donate blood or blood products. - 9.11.2 Such paid time off work will be approved by the Team Leader/Coordinator for up to two (2) hours on no more than two (2) occasions per calendar year. - 9.11.3 An Employee may be requested to provide a certificate of attendance.
+9.13.1 As part of Council's Well Being Program, in addition to the provision of health screening and flu vaccination, Employees have the opportunity to request time off work to donate blood or blood products.

+- 9.13.2 Such paid time off work will be approved by the Team Leader/Coordinator for up to two (2) hours on no more than three (3) occasions per calendar year. - 9.13.3 The Employee shall arrange for the absence to be at a time suitable to the operations of the Employee's work group and be as close as possible to the beginning or ending of the Employee's ordinary work hours. - 9.13.4 An Employee may be requested to provide a certificate of attendance.